Hey there!

 This surprisingly caused me a mini crisis moment, and after getting out of the downward spiral of what is my art style and if my work is even worth being made, I decided to create with the goal of getting the same consistent feeling of excitement when I was younger making things at random.

-Thus, currently I am leisurely making products and art on the side to dip my toes into my childhood dream job of being an Artist.
+Thus, currently I am leisurely making products and art on the side to dip my toes into my childhood dream of being an Artist.
 My main focus right now is to have fun and be proud of what I make, and I hope my work brings some joy to you as well.

 Art Statement & Practice